-The oldest turquoise mines are located in the Sinai Peninsula of Egypt.
-One sat near an ancient temple dedicated to Hathor, the Greek goddess of love and joy—worshiped as a protector in the desert and as the patron saint of mining.
+The oldest turquoise mines are in the Sinai Peninsula of Egypt.
+One sat near an ancient temple dedicated to Hathor, the Greek goddess of love and joy who was worshiped as a protector in the desert and as the patron saint of mining.
 Egyptians called turquoise mefkat, which meant “joy” and “delight.”

 Believing turquoise guaranteed protection, Persians adorned their daggers and horses’ bridles with it.
 Their name for turquoise, pirouzeh, meant “victory.”

 Persians wore turquoise gemstone jewelry around their necks and in their turbans.
 They believed it offered protection by changing color to warn of pending doom.
 (Turquoise can, in fact, fade if exposed to sunlight or solvents.)